Skip to main content

 Hear an Encore Musical Performance Featuring The Old Guard

-Enhanced with narrated interpretation, this special demonstration brings the pageantry, tradition, and soundscape of Washington's world vividly to life.
+On the bowling green, see a special demonstration by The Old Guard Fife & Drum Corps enhanced with narrated interpretation that brings the pageantry, tradition, and soundscape of Washington's world vividly to life.

 This performance commemorates the first public celebration of George Washington's birthday in 1778 at Valley Forge, when the Commander in Chief's Guard surprised General Washington with a stirring musical tribute.